You know I love email, right?

 Are you neglecting real mail (a.k.a. “snail mail”) as part of your marketing strategy?
 We’ve been so spoiled by the immediacy and low cost of email that many of us have forgotten about the advantages of real mail.
 In the season of holiday cards, gifts, and Christmas letters, let’s remember why it’s still valuable to your art business to use the post office.

-If you are one of the many artists who has given up on real mail in favor of using email to stay in touch, it’s time to rethink that strategy.
-Real mail offers many features that email cannot replicate.
+Are you one of the many artists who has given up on real mail in favor of using email to stay in touch?

+But you don’t have to.
 If you are planning on sending holiday cards this year, take a moment to think about what you are sending and why.
-If you’re going to go to the trouble of sending a personal greeting, make it personal!

 Think about adding postcards to your regular self-promotion efforts.
 Get offline from time to time and interact in the real world—especially when it comes to your marketing.
 Send postcards to your mailing list three to four times a year.